 - Foundries especially sand casting

 There are many other commercial activities that handle sand as part of their processes—both in Construction and General Industry.
 The best approach is to carefully review the Safety Data Sheets (SDS) for all raw materials to determine if silica is present in reportable quantities.
 If so, it is prudent to have the work activities that use those silica containing raw materials monitored.
 The proper method of sampling/testing is the use of a portable air sampler worn by the worker for a full work shift.
 Samples will be analyzed for respirable dust and silica and compared to the 50 ug/M3 PEL.

 The final rule can be found on OSHA’s website at www.osha.gov/dsg/topics/silicacrystalline/

 Solutions to overexposure are widely varied.
+OSHA has established specific approaches depending on the work activity.
+Consult the appropriate OSHA Standard (industry construction) for specific requirements.
 The most common approach is to convert a dry process to wet methods.